szpajder/dumpvdl2/README.md

 `cmake` attempts to find all required libraries and SDR drivers.
 If a mandatory dependency is not installed, it will throw out an error.
-Missing optional dependencies will cause the relevant feature to be disabled.
+Missing optional dependencies cause relevant features to be disabled.
 At the end of the process `cmake` displays a short configuration summary, like this:

 ```
 -- dumpvdl2 configuration summary: